• Home

 Judging Policy

-Teams are not required to provide any judges or chaperones.
-Students will be receiving high quality feedback from experienced captains and varsity members of the MV Speech team.
+Teams are not required to provide any judges.
+Students will be receiving high-quality feedback from experienced captains and varsity members of the Monta Vista Speech team.

 Parent chaperones will be provided by Kennedy Middle School.
-Parent chaperones will be present in each room to monitor behavior; therefore, there is no need to provide additional parent chaperones.
+Parent chaperones will be present in each room to monitor behavior; therefore, you do not need to provide additional parent chaperones.
+GSA coaches will still be chaperoning at the tournament.

 Divisions